hazelcast/hazelcast-reference-manual/src/IntegratedClustering/WebSessionReplication.md

 </init-param>
 ```

-You can configure your map to use Hazelcast's High-Density Memory Store.
-By this way, your session replication will use a High-Density Memory Store backed map.
-In this case, the filter based web session replication becomes a <font color="#3981DB">**Hazelcast Enterprise**</font> module.
+If you have <font color="##153F75">**Hazelcast Enterprise HD**</font>, you can configure your map to use Hazelcast's High-Density Memory Store.
+By this way, the filter based web session replication will use a High-Density Memory Store backed map.

 Please refer to the [Using High-Density Memory Store with Map section](#using-high-density-memory-store-with-map) to learn how you can configure a map to use this feature.